dbalague/bis/about.markdown

 # Current Position

-I am a Lecturer to the faculty of Electrical Engineering, Mathematics, and Computer Science at TU Delft at TU Delft (Delft University of Technology)
+I am a Lecturer to the faculty of Electrical Engineering, Mathematics, and Computer Science at TU Delft at TU Delft (Delft University of Technology).
-Currently participating in the College of Arts and Sciences Online Learning Community.

 # Research Visits
 - Imperial College London, London, UK.
 January 28 – April 30, 2013.